Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 - Then get the decimal coordinates for that [GPS latitude and longitude](https://www.businessinsider.de/international/how-to-find-coordinates-on-google-maps/).

+#### Enter the GPS coodinates in the Fixed Position menu:

 - Start the ARpoise app.

 - Double click on the ARpoise logo menu button.

 - Tap the Lat and Lon fields and enter the decimal values you found in Google Maps.

-Click Activate Fixed Position.
+- Click Activate Fixed Position.

-Click OK.
+- Click OK.

 The layers should then appear in your list of nearby augment layers.